 - Since then, have you made any changes to your servers, database, network, or security roles (you may have to check with other SPoCs to answer this fully)?

-- Detailed list of steps taken by you or the User (From MP > Participants > I clicked Tools...)
+- Provide a detailed list of steps taken by you or the User (For example: From MP > Participants > I clicked Tools...)

 - A URL link to a record that is behaving as expected (in contrast to one that is not)

-- A summary of what you (the SPoC) have tried and/or been able to reproduce or deduce yourself (not simple what the User "said" they did)
+- A summary of what you (the SPoC) have tried and/or been able to reproduce or deduce yourself (not simply what the User "said" they did)

 - Helpful screen shots to show pictorially what you are experiencing (screen shots of the full screen are ideal including the title bar of window down to system tray with date and time)

 - If available, a short video showing all the steps you take to produce the result in question (videos are ideal for clarifying hard to explain steps/behaviors)